-- ✓ Adult men are primarily responsible for on-farm tasks, house repair tasks, and tasks that involve going to the market. - Adult women are usually in charge of livestock, food preparation, and care-related tasks. - Increased task sharing between adult males and females is evident in activities such as weeding, harvesting food, postharvest processing, caring for large livestock, taking livestock products to the market, purchasing perishable food, and obtaining fuel for cooking. - ✓ Adolescent participation levels vary and generally remain low, with approximately 8% engaged in onfarm activities, 20% in livestock rearing, 47% in fetching water, 48% in cooking activities, and 46% in playing with children.
+- ✓ Adult men are primarily responsible for on-farm tasks, house repair tasks, and tasks that involve going to the market. - Adult women are usually in charge of livestock, food preparation, and care-related tasks. - $\checkmark$ Postharvest tasks are often shared among adult male and female household members. - ✓ While the level of adolescent participation is low across all tasks, their engagement levels vary across tasks: 5-6% on-farm activities, 18% fetching water, and 41% playing with children.

 Figure 14.
-Household tasks performed in households with and without any adult men (%)
+Household tasks performed in households with & without any adult men (%)